 - Site Challenges: Account for desert terrains or urban constraints, using lightweight foundations where necessary.

-Sandwich panel cabins are designed for durability, with a lifespan exceeding 40 years when properly maintained.
-This section explores maintenance practices and factors affecting longevity in the UAE’s challenging environment.
+The sandwich panel cabin is designed for durability, with a lifespan exceeding 40 years when properly maintained.
+This section explores maintenance practices and factors affecting longevity in DUBAI’s challenging environment.

 Maintenance Practices